WASP is launching a brand new type of collaboration projects with the possibility to include industrial partners in the project.

 One of the PI’s should be responsible for submitting the application and for being the contact person for the project during the application and evaluation phase.
 Please note that PI’s to previously accepted WASP collaboration projects are not eligible to apply as main supervisors but are accepted as co-supervisors.

-There is a set of guidelines for WASP Industrial PhD students (in Swedish) that is important to consider during the application process.
+There is a set of Riktlinjer industridoktorander inom WASP (in Swedish) that is important to consider during the application process.
 For economic terms and conditions, please see the document Economic Conditions Collaboration Projects.

 Please write the application according to the instructions below.